-Upcoming Halloween events
+Upcoming Halloween Events

 TRUNK OR TREAT – First Baptist Church of Chico is having Trunk or Treat 6:30 p.m.
 Saturday, Oct.
 29. The church is at 404 S. Weatherford St.

 HAUNTED HOUSE – Dr. Demented’s Haunted House of Mayhem is open 7 to 11 p.m.
-Fridays through Oct.
-28 and 7 p.m. to midnight Saturdays through Oct.
+Friday, Oct.
+28, and 7 p.m. to midnight Saturday, Oct.
 29. It will also open at 6:30 p.m. on Halloween.
-The haunted house is located at 400 S. Hovey St. and admission is $5.
+The haunted house is located at 400 S. Hovey St., and admission is $5.
 The attraction is for ages 6 and up, put on by the Chico Volunteer Fire Department.

 DECATUR